emberbci/wallet/README.md

 - `fft_511_a`
 - `fft_556_a`

-Additional features may also be passed through.
-Missing supported features are sent as `null`.

 The Impulse response is expected to include a `prediction` field, and the current prototype allows execution only when `prediction === 1`.

-## Safety, Privacy, And Ethics

-Ember is intentionally built around safety-sensitive assumptions:

-- Biometric data is uploaded only at sign time and is not intended to be stored long term by the extension.
-- Impulse inference credentials are encrypted for Lit-based access rather than kept as plain reusable config.
-- The system is fail-closed.
-Any invalid result, stale data, API error, or denied prediction blocks the transaction.
-- The architecture is explicitly designed around anti-coercion and cognitive liberty, not behavior profiling or continuous surveillance.

-This is still an experimental prototype.
-It should be treated as a research system exploring how neurotech and decentralized cryptography can be combined responsibly in high-stakes financial workflows.

-## Current Prototype Features

-- Create a base wallet from a mnemonic
-- Import a wallet from mnemonic or private key
-- Encrypt the base wallet vault locally
-- Track Sepolia ETH and manually added ERC-20 tokens
-- Send ETH and ERC-20 tokens from the base wallet
-- Discover smart wallets from configured factories
-- Create Lit-backed smart wallets from the extension flow
-- Upload a CSV and request Lit-gated approval for smart-wallet sends
-- Block execution when the Lit/Impulse path does not approve

-## Project Status

-The Lit-backed wallet flow and upgraded smart-wallet execution path are implemented in the repo, but the upgraded Sepolia smart-wallet factory still needs to be deployed and configured before end-to-end Lit wallet creation is enabled in the UI.

-Right now:

-- legacy smart wallets can still be discovered
-- the new Lit-backed creation flow is wired in
-- the upgraded factory address in `src/smart-wallet-deployment.js` must be updated after deployment

-## Repository Structure

-- `src/popup.js` - extension UI and state flow
-- `src/lib/lit.js` - Lit PKP, encryption, auth-context, and Lit Action integration
-- `src/lib/smart-wallets.js` - smart-wallet creation, discovery, and Lit-gated execution
-- `src/lib/csv.js` - CSV parsing and inference input mapping
-- `contracts/src/Wallet.sol` - upgraded 2-of-2 execution wallet
-- `contracts/src/WalletFactory.sol` - deterministic factory deployment

 ## Local Setup